The McKinney-Vento Homeless Assistance Act

 Email: firstname.lastname@example.org or email@example.com

 Cabarrus County Schools Number of McKinney-Vento Students by School Year

 CCS Staff: Professional Development Opportunities

 Cabarrus County School staff may want to know more about how to support our students in transition.
 The North Carolina Homeless Education Program's website provides a variety of educational opportunities through training webinars and videos to help support and continue to educate staff about our most vulnerable population.

 To learn more, please visit NCHEP by clicking here.

 CCS Staff: McKinney-Vento Bus Supervisor Information

 McKinney-Vento Bus Supervisors and AP's of Transportation are encouraged to view the presentation below to understand their specific roles within the McKinney-Vento process.

 CCS School Staff: School Nurses and McKinney-Vento

-Immunization InformationThis is a quick update to remind you all that if a student does not have immunizations and is McKinney-Vento eligible we do not suspend at the 30 day mark, Instead, we must facilitate and refer the family in obtaining the immunizations.
-If the family cannot pay for immunizations or lacks transportation please contact email@example.com or call 704.260.5685.Thank you all for the great work you do to support our students and families!
+Immunization InformationThis is a quick update to remind you all that if a student does not have immunizations and is McKinney-Vento eligible we do not suspend at the 30 day mark.
+Instead, we must communicate, support, and assist the family to obtain the immunizations needed.
+If the family cannot pay for immunizations or lacks transportation, please contact firstname.lastname@example.org or call 704.260.5685.Thank you all for the great work you do to support our students and families!